Photographing Northern Lights with a GoPro is totally possible.

-Shooting the Aurora with a GoPro requires long exposures, so the most important thing, if we aim to capture a sharp Aurora image, is to have our GoPro static and stable.
+Shooting the Aurora with a GoPro requires long exposures, so the most important thing, if you’re aiming to capture a sharp Aurora image, is to make sure your GoPro is static and stable.

 For this, I strongly suggest using a tripod for Gopro.
 That way you’ll be able to set your camera quickly.

-If you plan to see the Northern Lights in Iceland or decide to shoot the Aurora in Norway, these are usually windy places, and the wind is the worst enemy of stabilization, especially in light cameras like GoPros.
+If you plan to see the Northern Lights in Iceland or decide to shoot the Aurora in Norway, these are usually windy places, and wind is stabilization’s worst enemy, especially for light cameras like GoPros.

-For this reason, try to set your GoPro on a tripod and move it as low as possible to avoid vibrations by the wind.
+For this reason, try to set your GoPro on a tripod and adjust it as low to the ground as possible to avoid its being shaken by the wind.

 2. Turn off the Wi-fi and the LCD Screen